Proto-Indo-European language

 Proto-Indo-European (PIE) is the reconstructed common ancestor of the Indo-European language family.
-Its proposed features have been derived by linguistic reconstruction from documented Indo-European languages.
-No direct record of Proto-Indo-European exists.
+No direct record of Proto-Indo-European has been discovered; its proposed features have been derived by linguistic reconstruction from documented Indo-European languages.
 Far more work has gone into reconstructing PIE than any other proto-language, and it is the best understood of all proto-languages of its age.
-The majority of linguistic work during the 19th century was devoted to the reconstruction of PIE or its daughter languages, and many of the modern techniques of linguistic reconstruction (such as the comparative method) were developed as a result.
+The majority of linguistic work during the 19th century was devoted to the reconstruction of PIE and its daughter languages, and many of the modern techniques of linguistic reconstruction (such as the comparative method) were developed as a result.

-PIE is hypothesized to have been spoken as a single language from 4500 BC to 2500 BC during the Late Neolithic to Early Bronze Age, though estimates vary by more than a thousand years.
+PIE is hypothesized to have been spoken as a single language from approximately 4500 BCE to 2500 BCE during the Late Neolithic to Early Bronze Age, though estimates vary by more than a thousand years.
 According to the prevailing Kurgan hypothesis, the original homeland of the Proto-Indo-Europeans may have been in the Pontic–Caspian steppe of eastern Europe.
 The linguistic reconstruction of PIE has provided insight into the pastoral culture and patriarchal religion of its speakers.
 As speakers of Proto-Indo-European became isolated from each other through the Indo-European migrations, the regional dialects of Proto-Indo-European spoken by the various groups diverged, as each dialect underwent shifts in pronunciation (the Indo-European sound laws), morphology, and vocabulary.
 Over many centuries, these dialects transformed into the known ancient Indo-European languages.
 From there, further linguistic divergence led to the evolution of their current descendants, the modern Indo-European languages.
-Today, the descendant languages of PIE with the most native speakers are Spanish, English, Portuguese, Hindustani (Hindi and Urdu), Bengali, Russian, Punjabi, German, Persian, French, Marathi, Italian, and Gujarati.